Espa?ol

 The main operations to treat Wilms tumors are:

 Radical nephrectomy: This surgery removes the entire kidney and some nearby structures.
-This is the most common surgery for a Wilms tumor that’s only in one kidney, as it gives the best chance of making sure all of the tumor is removed.
+It is the most common surgery if a Wilms tumor is only in one kidney, as it gives the best chance of making sure all of the tumor is removed.

 Partial nephrectomy (nephron-sparing surgery): This surgery removes only part of the kidney(s).
-It is used most often in children who have Wilms tumors in both kidneys, to try to save some normal kidney tissue.
+It is used most often in children who have Wilms tumors in both kidneys.
+This is done to try to save some normal kidney tissue.

-Ask your doctor what type of surgery your child will need and what to expect.
+Ask your cancer care team what type of surgery your child needs and what to expect.

 Most children do well if only one kidney is removed.
 But children who have both kidneys removed, or even parts of both kidneys removed, might need regular dialysis treatments to filter their blood.
 They also might need a kidney transplant at some point.